oliviachang29/collab-by-design/site/posts/2019-02-18-adult-learning-theory-and-families.md

 ---
 title: Adult learning theory & families
-date: "2019-02-18"
+date: 2019-02-18
 tags:
 - adult learning theory
 - ECE
 - Parent Engagement
 - STEM
 - STEM Family Engagement
-featured_image: "/uploads/adult-learning-theory.jpg"
+featured_image: "/uploads/makerproject.jpg"
+description: ''

 ---
 In my previous blog, I wrote about the need to engage families in playful learning experiences while thinking of them as adult learners, especially in a social context.

 According to Knowles (2015), andragogy refers to adult learning and the framework of helping adults learn.
 Pedagogy serves as a foundation for the development of thought, instruction and advancement of knowledge (The history of pedagogy, 1888)—especially in learners who know little or lack a full understanding of a topic.
 While andragogy builds on adults’ previous experiences into the learning process, this process can be real-life applications in which adult learners acquire knowledge, skills, and abilities.